Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Data selection

 \section{Data selection}

-This work is based on data collected between January 2008 and December 2016 and corresponds to 2062.4 live days of data, inclusive of the 388.6 live days of data used in the previous measurement.
-Data collected during detector operations such as scintillator purification and calibrations are omitted.
+This work is based on data collected between January 2008 and December 2016 and corresponds to 2062.4 live days of data, inclusive of the 388.6 live days of data used in the 2010 measurement.
+Data collected during detector operations such as scintillator purification and calibrations is omitted.

-Results from the HE sample use data from the entire active volume, while the LE sample requires a spatial cut to remove the top layer of scintillator.
-This is motivated by the presence of PPO from the scintillator leak in the upper buffer fluid volume, which may cause events from this region to be reconstructed with energy at $\sim$3~MeV threshold.
+Results from the HER-II sample use data from the entire active volume, while the HER-I sample requires a spatial cut to remove the top layer of scintillator.
+This is motivated by the presence of PPO from a scintillator leak, in proximity of the polar region, into the upper buffer fluid volume.
+Scintillation light from this buffer region have a chance to be mis-reconstructed at smaller radius and with energy at $\sim$3~MeV threshold.
 The z-cut to remove leak-related events was conservatively set at 2.5~m.
 The impact of this cut is investigated as a potential source of systematic uncertainty (see Section \ref{sec:analysis}).

 The active mass is evaluated with a toy Monte Carlo approach, by measuring the fraction of events falling within the scintillator volume for a set generated in a volume that includes it.
-The time-averaged mass is 266.0$\pm$5.3~ton, and assumes a scintillator density of 0.8802~g/cm$^3$ \cite{Bellini:2013lnn}.
+The time-averaged mass is 266.0$\pm$5.3~ton, and assumes a scintillator density of 0.878$\pm$0.004~g/cm$^3$ \cite{Bellini:2013lnn}.
 The total exposure is 1,519~t$\cdot$y, a $\sim$11.5-fold increase with respect to our previous analysis.
-The mass fraction for the LE sample, after the z-cut at 2.5~m is 0.857$\pm$0.006, obtained using a full optical simulation that includes effects from the spatial reconstruction of events.
+The mass fraction for the HER-I sample, after the z-cut at 2.5~m, is 0.857$\pm$0.006, obtained using a full optical simulation that includes effects from the spatial reconstruction of events.

 Data are selected with the following cuts, already discussed in reference \cite{Bellini:2008mr}: \begin{itemize}